wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sharepoint-farm-azure-preview.md

 From the Central Administration SharePoint site, you can configure My sites, SharePoint applications, and other functionality.
 For more information, see [Configure SharePoint 2013](http://technet.microsoft.com/zh-cn/library/ee836142.aspx).

-> [AZURE.NOTE] The Azure Management Portal creates both of these farms in a cloud-only virtual network with an Internet-facing web presence.
+> [AZURE.NOTE] The Azure portal creates both of these farms in a cloud-only virtual network with an Internet-facing web presence.
 There is no site-to-site VPN or ExpressRoute connection back to your organization network.

 ## Next Step